 Diabetics have to be even more careful.
 If you’re diabetic and you accidentally brushed your teeth hard, you could cause your gums to become inflamed or swollen.
 Because you have high levels of blood glucose, it can take significantly longer for your gingivitis to heal.
 This is because decreased blood circulation makes it hard for the body to repair wounds.
 If you are diabetic and suspect gingivitis, you should seek medical assistance right away.

 Stress is linked to suppressing the immune system which will affect the general functions of the body and can lead to gum disease.

+Maintaining proper oral hygiene is critical.
 It sounds like such a simple thing, but it can be one of the easiest things to help ensure good health.

 As part of proper oral hygiene, visiting your dentist every 6 – 9 months is highly advisable.
 If you have multiple factors affecting your risk of gingivitis, it may be recommended that you come more often.

 If you have any of the symptoms listed above or feel like something has changed with how your mouth feels, come in and see us.
 A check-up and cleaning may be all it takes but we’ll be able to put you on the path to proper oral care.